Slavery and human trafficking statement

 J.N.
 Bentley Ltd recognises the need to remain alert to the risk of slavery and human trafficking occurring in any area of its operational business and is committed to enhancing our working practices to combat all forms of slavery and human trafficking both within our own business and those of our supply chain.

 All employees, suppliers and subcontractors are encouraged to raise concerns about any suspicion that slavery or human trafficking may exist in any part of our business or supply chain.
-In accordance with the company’s Whistleblowing Policy (January 2021), we are 100% committed to ensuring that no individual suffers any detrimental treatment as a result of reporting, in good faith, their suspicion that modern slavery or human trafficking in whatever form, is or may be, taking place in any part of our own business, or in that of any of our wider supply chain, including where this suspicion is found to be mistaken.
-We subscribe to the ‘Speak Up’ helpline which is a reporting tool provided and managed by an independent third-party intermediary Navex Global.
-Employees can ‘Speak Up’ 24 Hours a day 365 days per year on either the freephone number or via the web reporting tool.
-Whichever method you decide to use to contact Navex Global rest assured that you can remain totally anonymous if you wish.
+In accordance with the company’s Whistleblowing Policy (November 2023), we are 100% committed to ensuring that no individual suffers any detrimental treatment as a result of reporting, in good faith, their suspicion that modern slavery or human trafficking in whatever form, is or may be, taking place in any part of our own business, or in that of any of our wider supply chain, including where this suspicion is found to be mistaken.
+We now subscribe to the ‘Speak Up’ helpline which is a reporting tool provided and managed by an independent third-party intermediary Navex Global.
+Employees can ‘Speak Up’ 24 Hours a day 365 days per year on either the freephone number or via the web reporting tool, where they can remain anonymous if they choose to do so.

 To date, we have received no reports of slavery or human trafficking relating to any of our activities.